adamlilith/statisfactory/README.md

 <img align="right" src="statisfactory.png" height="223"/>

-Statistical tools and helper functions, including back-transformation of principal component (PCA) scores, creatiion of all possible formulae from a set of terms while respecting marginality and user-specified constraints, stratified sampling, and 2-D histograms.
+Statistical tools and helper functions, including back-transformation of principal component (PCA) scores, creation of all possible formulae from a set of terms while respecting marginality and user-specified constraints, stratified sampling, and 2-D histograms.
 You can install this package the usual way from <a href="https://cran.r-project.org/package=statisfactory">`CRAN`</a> or the development version (plus dependency <a href="https://cran.r-project.org/package=omnibus">`omnibus`</a>) using:

 `remotes::install_github('adamlilith/omnibus', dependencies=TRUE)`
 `remotes::install_github('adamlilith/statisfactory', dependencies=TRUE)`